mstreet97/dncs-swarm-management/README.md

 ```bash
 watch docker service log mqtt-swarm_subscriber
 ```
-It will automatically run that command every 2 seconds, so that we can see the logs exanding as more mqtt messages are received.
+It will automatically run that command every 2 seconds, so that we can see the logs expanding as more mqtt messages are received.

 After docker is done downloading all the needed images and starting the services, we can log into swarmpit gui via a web page with either node ip at port 888:
 ```bash